 Risks related to the organizational structure, such as the loss of employees, inability to develop human capital, inability to develop IT working systems, and lack of organization’s plan for sustainable development and social and environmental responsibility which may reduce the effectiveness of work and reduce business continuity.
 In addition, it may cause loss of knowledge used in organizational development.

-Corporate Key Risk
+Examples of Corporate Key Risk

 Plant Performance Risks: Power Plant Efficiency Risk PPAs stipulate various power plants’ efficiency indicators such as Heat Rate and failure to meet their performance requirements.
 Unmaintainable efficiency indicators will result in a higher cost of power generation than those specified within the contract.
 The cause of such risks can be maintenance malpractice in power plants.